jpspeer4/SoL_site/README.md

-# git_test
+# Speed of Light Website
-First repositroy made for TOP
+First repository/website for Odin project.
-Hello Odin!